sguox002/leetcode/leetcode-all.md

 k: the length or following chars. if s[j+k]>s[i+k] then i is not best, move to j.
 ->>

-<<-1208	Get Equal Substrings Within Budget    		42.9%	Medium
-two equal length string s and t, we want to change s to t by same locations at the cost of |s[i]-t[i]|. given a maxcost, and find the longest substring <=maxcost. sliding window.
-->>

 <<-1358	Number of Substrings Containing All Three Characters    		60.0%	Medium
 a string consists of only a,b,c. find number of strings containing all 3 chars.